 - Some stores might require a minimum amount of titles before you are able to qualify for a pull list.

 - Some stores will clear out the comics that have been reserved after a certain period of time if they have not been collected.
-Although this can be avoided through making an arrangement with your retailer of choice or letting your them know you might not be able to make it into the store for a while.
+Although this can be avoided by making an arrangement with your retailer of choice or letting them know you might not be able to make it into the store for a while.

 - A very select amount of retailers will charge a fee for the service.
 This is rare but I’ve heard of it happening.

 As you can see, the positives outweigh the negatives significantly when it comes to having a pull list at your local comic book store.
 So I highly recommend that if you purchase comics on a regular basis that you should arrange one with your local retailer.
 It’ll make your comic purchasing much easier and not only will it mean you will not miss out on all of your favourites it will help your retailer make a more accurate number of what they should be ordering every month.